sdiehl/wiwinwlh/tutorial.md

 }
 ```

-We can also observe the evaluation and update of a thunk in process.
-The initial
+We can also observe the evaluation and update of a thunk in process ( ``id
-thunk is simply a thunk type with a pointer to the code to evaluate it to a
+(1+1)`` ).
+The initial thunk is simply a thunk type with a pointer to the code
-value.
+to evaluate it to a value.

 ```haskell
 ThunkClosure {